Executive summary: CredoMap APT28 Malware

 The “encrypted_value” field is decrypted using the AES key extracted above by calling the ProcessBytes and DoFinal methods:

 The function result is a dictionary containing the relevant information that is serialized using JsonConvert.SerializeObject:

 All the files that were copied to the current directory are deleted using the File.Delete function:

 The malicious process sets Normal attributes for a file called “SQLite.Interop.dll,” which Malwarebytes found that it’s downloaded from the C2 server along with the initial executable.
-The DLL file is deleted using File.Delete and another deletion function implemented by the malware:
+The DLL file is deleted using File.Delete and another deletion function implemented by

 The implementation of the deletion function consists of creating a cmd.exe process that deletes the DLL file shown above: